Chris-McGonigle/emmas-beauty-parlour/README.md

 5. Colour Pallette choice were influenced by a blog piece on calm colour pallettes by the [Muffin Group](https://muffingroup.com/blog/calm-color-palette/)

-6. Images for the site were sourced copyright free from [Pexels](https://www.pexels.com) and [Unsplash](https://unsplash.com).
+6. Images for the site were sourced copyright free from [Adobe Stock](https://stock.adobe.com/uk/), [Pexels](https://www.pexels.com) and [Unsplash](https://unsplash.com).
 All other pictures are supplied by the developer and are originals by him.

 7. Text for the About Us section was adapted from an article by [Emma Hanna Make Up and Beauty](http://emmahanna.com/about-emma-hanna-professional-make-up-artist-belfast-northern-ireland/)